Restrictions, "Features", and Bugs

 Supported Platforms

-This version of Abel runs on Windows XP, Windows Vista, and Windows 7, 8, 8.1 and 10; it is likely to work on future versions of Windows.
-(An older version of Abel is also available, running on Windows 95, Windows 98, Windows ME, and Windows 2000.)
+This version of Abel runs on Windows 11, 10, 8, 7 and Vista; it is likely to work on future versions of Windows.
+(Older versions of Abel are also available, for running on Windows 95, 98, ME, 2000 and XP.)

 -

-- Though Abel will run (after a fashion) using a Windows emulator under Linux, the rhythm tends to be unsteady, and we do not formally support Abel on Linux.
+- Though people have run Abel on Linux using a Windows emulator (Wine), the rhythm may be unsteady, and we do not formally support Abel on Linux.

 Abel has a small number of restrictions in its functionality, and a few unexpected "features" in its behaviour.
 They're mostly pretty obscure, but this section lists them so that you know what to expect.